qradiolink/qradiolink/docs/README_MMDVM_operation.md

 * The most important options in the MMDVM.ini files are located in the [Modem] section.
 You **must** enable **TXInvert** and **RXInvert**, and also adjust RXLevel to a value where the BER is minimal, generally between 1 and 70.
 TXLevel can be set to 100 in most cases everywhere.
 System Fusion optimum RXLevel is lower than DMR level.
-A value of 1 can work best in most cases.
+A value of 1 can work best in most cases for YSF.
 ----